Gagarahn/bachelor_thesis/README.md

 example:

+L3_H32_T80.gif    Is a sequence predicted by a model that have 3 layers, 32 hidden channels and 80 prediction frames.
-L3_H32_T80.GIF    Has 3 layers, 32 hidden channels and 80 prediction frames.
+L3_H32_T80.txt    Is all hyperparameters for a model that have 3 layers, 32 hidden channels and 80 prediction frames.

 The GIF's seems to only load once - i would recommend to download the file for better inspection.